Valerie

 professors loved her because she loved knowledge.

-in all three majors.
+mathematics, and took graduate courses in all three majors.

-made it through her senior year, and afterwards spent many months in bed.
+and afterwards spent many months in bed.

 After taking a year